shmcminn/cqrc-github-training/README.md

 * Two
 * Three

-The preview for the site we'll be working on at the end of this tutorial lives [here](https://shmcminn.github.io/cqrc-github-training/apelicansite/output/hello-world.html#hello-world).
+> Note: The preview for the site we'll be working on at the end of this tutorial lives [here](https://shmcminn.github.io/cqrc-github-training/apelicansite/output/hello-world.html#hello-world).